 - declaration of chemistry or biochemistry as a major

-- an outstanding high school record as evidenced by being in the top 5% in high school class rank or by a score of 1200+ on the S.A.T. and a copy of the S.A.T. score.
+- an outstanding high school record, as evidenced by being in the top 5% in high school class rank or by a score of 1200+ on the S.A.T. and a copy of the S.A.T. score.

 - a letter of recommendation from the student's high school chemistry teacher.